 They'll act like it is the biggest conviction in the history of mankind if it does go down that way.

-And what you're gonna know, because you listen to this program is what we've been saying.
+And what you're going to know, because you listen to this program, is what we've been saying.

 How did we get from an investigation in a special counsel that's supposedly looking into Russian collusion in the 2016 election?

-And how did we go so afar from that mandate to end up with a 2005 tax issue and tax case and tax, you know, going into other years as well, dealing with a guy that worked for Trump about a hundred days and was the former campaign manager.
+And how did we go so afar from that mandate to end up with a 2005 tax issue and tax case and tax, you know, going into other years as well, dealing with a guy that worked for Trump about 100 days and was the former campaign manager.

 You don't think he was, you know, singled out for prosecution, persecution, because this had already been resolved.

-They literally pulled this case out of mothballs, and it had pretty much been resolved that they weren't gonna prosecute it.
+They literally pulled this case out of mothballs, and it had pretty much been resolved that they weren't going to prosecute it.

-But because of the connection of Donald Trump, the name of Donald Trump, the fact that he worked for Donald Trump, they went full bore.
+But because of the connection to Donald Trump, the name of Donald Trump, the fact that he worked for Donald Trump, they went full bore.

 The case has nothing at all to do with Donald Trump.